 - Toponomastica femminile, an Italian association monitoring the gender gap in street names in Italy and carrying out dissemination and awareness-raising activities.

-- STNAMES LAB, a research group based in Sevilla focusing on the quantitative analysis of urban toponyms in Europe and the United States.
+- STNAMES LAB, a research group based in Sevilla focusing on the quantitative analysis of urban toponyms in Europe and the United States, and MILL, a research project looking at street (re)naming in Poland and Germany.

 - Various journalistic projects have looked at street names from various national or local perspectives.
-They include, for instance, Las calles de ellas about Spain, Straßenbilder about Germany, Ruas do Género about Porto, this project by Le Figaro about Paris, this project by iRozhlas about Czech cities.
+They include, for instance, Las calles de ellas about Spain, Straßenbilder about Germany, Nevek és terek about Budapest, Ruas do Género about Porto, this project by Le Figaro about Paris, this project by iRozhlas about Czech cities.

 Mapping Diversity is a project coordinated by OBC Transeuropa for the European Data Journalism Network, first published in March 2023.
 A pilot project on Italy was published in 2021.